 While commuting home, you realise that you still have unread emails and phone calls to make.
 At the same time, you are wondering if the kids made it back from school and what you will have for dinner.
 Earlier today, your client got upset, which in turn made your manager upset.
 Your body is tense, and you feel overwhelmed with so much to do.
-You are hoping that when you get home, your partner is in a good mood and the kids are behaving.
+You are hoping that your partner is in a good mood when you get home and the kids are behaving.
 You feel your muscles tense up, and your breathing becomes shallow.
 You try to prioritise what needs to happen in your mind, but your cell phone is ringing and distracting you, and you can’t seem to focus.
-Here are some pointers to help you to feel more in control of your home and to help you to be present.
+Here are some pointers to help you feel more in control of your home and help you be present.

 Leave work at work